unibo-dtm-se-2025-MoneyMate/report/sections/07-deployment/index.md

     ```

     The path is set programmatically through the `set_db_path` API in the data layer.
 No manual creation of the file is required; it is created automatically.

+    - **Optional: populate the database with demo data**

+    Developers or testers who want a pre-populated database can use the provided script:

+    ```bash
+    python populate_db.py
+    ```

+    This script:

+    - Removes the existing `MoneyMate/data/moneymate_gui.db` file if present.
+    - Recreates the database using the data layer API.
+    - Adds sample users, categories, expenses, contacts, and transactions.